When you’re explaining, you’re losing. And we’re explaining. Worse, our lawyers are explaining.

 - Watch how this plays out.
 I’m afraid that this roll back is going to accelerate opposition to the industry and put more scrutiny on practices such as flaring.
 Keep an eye on what the methane rollback does to public support and opposition for the oil and gas industry.

 - Make a statement.
 The best thing your company can do is make a public commitment to your shareholders to continue to reduce your methane emission and support sensible regulation to that effect.
-Nine gas utilities did so earlier this week.
+Nine gas utilities did so in 2019.

 Is your company taking a stand?
 Do you think the voluntary efforts led by the majors and the large independents are enough to mitigate social risk?
 Hit reply and let me know.